Chart Color Schemes

 Wilston features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 71.2% of all households, including 38.1% couples with children, 23.4% couples without children, and 8.2% single-parent families.
-Non-family households comprise the remaining 28.8%, with lone person households at 23.1% and group households accounting for 5.9%.
-The median household size is 2.7 people, which is larger than the Greater Brisbane average of 2.6.
+Family households account for 71.2% of all households, including 38.1% couples with children, 23.4% couples without children, and 8.2% single parent families.
+Non-family households constitute the remaining 28.8%, with lone person households at 23.1% and group households making up 5.9%.
+The median household size is 2.7 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households